SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-04-covid-rebound.md

 ## On rebounds

 Ok, I have to admit: I'm not entirely objective, here.
-I have a _strong_ interest in _not_ getting COVID-19 in general, as the last couple years of blogging attest.
+I have a _strong_ interest in _not_ getting COVID-19 in general, as the last couple years of blogging here can attest.
 But given that I just had a case of COVID-19 (because of stupid crowding on MBTA buses with people who refused to mask), and got treated with paxlovid, I have a very strong Bayesian posterior interest in not getting paxlovid rebound.